Sweet Potato Blueberry Chocolate Cake (New and Improved Recipe!)

 3-4 tablespoons of plant based milk

-- To decorate your cake, combine the melted dark chocolate with the non-dairy milk until you have a rich but fluid chocolate sauce.
+To decorate your cake, melt the dark chocolate in a heat resistant bowl over a pot with boiling water and add the non-dairy milk until you have a rich but fluid chocolate sauce.
 Add the milk slowly until you’ve reached the desired consistency.
 You may add more than the 4 tablespoons if needed as this will depend on the chocolate you use.

-- If desired, decorate the top with some fresh berries, chopped walnuts or hazelnuts and enjoy!
+If desired, decorate the top with some fresh berries, chopped walnuts or hazelnuts and enjoy!
+For maximum deliciousness serve with some non-dairy vanilla on the side.

 Thanks for watching everyone!